Meet The PhilPhilanthropy at the Phil

 The word philharmonic literally means “music-loving” based on the Greek roots phílos (“loving, dear”) and harmonía (“music, agreement, joint”).

-You love the Phil, and you love your community.
-Please consider giving to the Phil and becoming a Phil-anthropist.
-Your generosity makes the Phil a vibrant arts leader in the Plymouth community, making our region a better place to live, work and play.
+If you love the Phil, and you love your community, please consider donating to become a Phil-anthropist.
+Your generosity empowers the Phil to be a vibrant arts leader in the Plymouth community, making our region a better place to live, work and play.

 Please support the Phil and our mission to connect community through music.